MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-explore-notebook.md

 In this tutorial, you'll learn how to conduct exploratory data analysis (EDA) to examine and investigate the data while summarizing its key characteristics through the use of data visualization techniques.

-In particualr, you'll use `seaborn`, which is a Python data visualization library that provides a high-level interface for building visuals on dataframes and arrays.
+You'll use `seaborn`, a Python data visualization library that provides a high-level interface for building visuals on dataframes and arrays.
 For more information about `seaborn`, see [Seaborn: Statistical Data Visualization](https://seaborn.pydata.org/).

 You'll also use [Data Wrangler](data-wrangler.md), a notebook-based tool that provides you with an immersive experience to conduct exploratory data analysis and cleaning.